nemgrea/Laser_MK1/README.md

 PROJECT IS NOT FULLY COMPLETE NOT ALL PURCHASED PARTS ARE IN THE ASSEMBLY, BOM IS NOT COMPLETE rough estimate on project cost is $1k-$1500

-if you want to build one of these pleae dont hesitate to contact me if you need assistance im more than happy to answer questions and provide help.
+if you want to build one of these please dont hesitate to contact me if you need assistance im more than happy to answer questions and provide help.

 reddit: u/nemgrea
 Discord: Nemgrea V2.199#4325